0x00dec0de/slot-machine-demo/readme.md

 # Slot machine demo

-Simple show case implementation of slot machine using CreateJS
+Simple show case implementation of slot machine using CreateJS.
+[See it in action](http://fredyc.github.io/slot-machine-demo/).

 ## Installation and build